nonegu/Virtual-Tourist/README.md

 This app is a part of Udacity iOS Develeoper Nanodegree.

 # Installation
 This project does not use any dependencies.

+- Download the project
+- Put your API key into the FlickrAPI.swift file
-Download the project, deploy it to your device or run it on the simulator.
+- Deploy it to your device or run it on the simulator.

 # How the app works?
 - When the app is opened for the first time, user will be met with a MapView.